Can You Breast Feed With Implants?

-Breast augmentation continues to be one of the most popular plastic surgeries in my own practice, and furthermore across the entirety of the United States, too.
-In fact, data from The Aesthetic Society shows there were just short of 365,000 breast augmentation procedures in 2021.
-Undoubtedly, the number will have grown in the years since.
+Breast augmentation continues to be one of the most popular plastic surgeries in my own practice, and furthermore across the entirety of the United States.
+In fact, data from The Aesthetic Society shows there are more than 360,000 breast augmentation procedures every year.
+Undoubtedly, that number will continue to grow in the future.

 A portion of these procedures will be on patients who have already had children and are unlikely to have more in the future.
 Anecdotally speaking, about half of the women I operate on are in this situation.

-But there are a large number of patients who consider breast augmentation before childbearing.
+However, there are a large number of patients who consider breast augmentation before childbearing.
 And one of their main concerns is whether they’ll be able to breastfeed in the future.
-It’s one of the most common questions I receive during a breast augmentation consultation.
+It’s one of the most common questions I receive during a consultation.

-The quick answer is that the overwhelming majority of breast augmentation patients will be able to breastfeed with breast implants, but it is not guaranteed.
+The quick answer is that the overwhelming majority of people who have breast implants will be able to breastfeed, but it is not guaranteed.
+There are several factors involved, including incision points, implant placement, and a woman’s natural ability to breastfeed.

-I always recommend that my patients ask themselves, “If I couldn’t breastfeed following augmentation surgery, am I comfortable with the alternatives?”.
+I always recommend that my patients ask themselves, “If I couldn’t breastfeed following implant surgery, am I comfortable with the alternatives?”.

 While most patients will be able to breastfeed successfully, this is the safest way to think about it, just in case.